 "I hope that will happen because, to me, it's just plain old music," Cash says in the clip.
 "If it's a good song, it's good music."

 After racking up hits such as "California Dreamin'," "Monday, Monday" and "Dedicated To the One I Love," Cass Elliot (born Ellen Naomi Cohen) embarked on a successful solo career.
 In addition to her two television specials, The Mama Cass Television Program and Don't Call Me Mama Anymore, Elliot released her 1968 debut solo album Dream a Little Dream, which featured a John Hartford cut, and Bubblegum, Lemonade &...Something for Mama, which included country and jazz tracks.
-She'd go on to release a self-title album in 1972, followed by The Road Is No Place for a Lady and Don't Call Me Mama Anymore.
+She'd go on to release a self-titled album in 1972, followed by The Road Is No Place for a Lady and Don't Call Me Mama Anymore.

 Elliot, who was a pivotal part of the late '60s and early '70s Laurel Canyon music scene, gave birth to her only child, Owen Vanessa Elliot, in 1967.